 4. Two types of chemical sensors with variable electrical resistance

-This advancement addresses a crucial challenge in microscale robotics: providing autonomous power.
+This advancement addresses a key challenge in microscale robotics: providing autonomous power.
 Previous attempts relied on external power sources, limiting the robots' range and functionality.
-Strano explained, "If you want a small robot to be able to get into spaces that you couldn't access otherwise, it needs to have a greater level of autonomy.
-A battery is essential for something that's not going to be tethered to the outside world."

 The research team envisions numerous applications for this technology.
 One promising area is targeted drug delivery within the body.
 Think the Dennis Quaid 'classic', Inner Space.
 They are working on designing tiny robots that could be injected into patients, navigate to specific sites, and release medications like insulin.
 For such applications, the devices would be constructed from biocompatible materials designed to break down safely after use.